 He ended up being more successful than me, going on to own a nightclub and live in a nicer condo than me.
 While my competitive side was naturally a bit bitter that my ex-business partner was so successful, mostly I was happy for him and we got along pretty well for being ex-business partners.
 We actually hung out from time to time, the last time I saw him in person he was test-driving a brand new BMW sports sedan, which we raced through the winding roads of the Colorado Rockies.

 From the moment we split up, I had the odd thought that I would ultimately end up more successful because I would outlive him.

 Stress vs Vice.

-This guy was a case study of exactly how a high performance Entrepreneur should not manage their stress.
+This guy was a case study of how a high-performance Entrepreneur should NOT manage their stress:

-He had a pretty consistent cocaine habit that was moderate most of the time but occasionally he would get crazy.
-Nose bleeds would ensue.
+- He had a pretty consistent cocaine habit that was moderate most of the time but occasionally he would get crazy and nose bleeds would ensue.

 A few years ago I wrote a letter of recommendation to a judge who was presiding over one of his cases urging that Patrick do a mindfulness practice.
 I don’t think he ever took my advice.

 He was a natural seducer who almost always had a main girlfriend and a side chick (or three).

 In pop psychology, you hear these platitudes about women being naturally attracted to bad boys just because they are confident.
 Spending so much time around Patrick disabused me of this notion; (many) women deeply crave insanity, they masochistically desire the emotional roller coaster.
 He dated a lot of strippers and nightclub cocktail waitresses but also some pretty classy, more professional women who were equally indulgent of his bad behavior.